27 Best Hostels in Spain - All Cities, Beach Hostels and the coolest Itinerary to take

 3. Makuto Backpackers House (Granada)

-Update: This hostel has permantly closed.
+Update: this hostel has permanently closed.
 Check out our guide to the 3 best hostels in Granada for more options.

-One of the first hostels in Granada.
-Makuto Backpackers is the place to chill out, know other backpackers and join the groove.
+One of the first hostels in Granada, Makuto was the place to chill, meet other backpackers and find the groove.
+Nothing glamorous in the design, but the atmosphere was the real thing.

 Makuto hostel, backpacker hostel vibes in Granada, Spain